 These events are the perfect break from reality and school.
 It’s a time to meet new people and have fun without having to worry about responsibilities and homework.
 It’s a time to connect with Judaism and realize how unique, amazing, and lively the Jewish community can be.
 These events make Judaism fun and relatable for teens.

-These events are usually home hospitality style.
-This means, for Shabbat you will be staying with other teens at a congregants’ home.
-The communities are so welcoming and it’s lovely seeing the teens interact with the families
+Our events are either home hospitality style or hotel based.
+This means, that when we are being hosted by a synagogue for Shabbat you will be staying with other teens at a congregants’ home.
+The community opens its doors to allow USYers to immerse themselves in Shabbat.
+Our host homes are welcoming and it’s lovely seeing the teens interact with the families, asking about how they celebrate Shabbat, and more.

-Although this is a good sparknote breakdown on what a Kinnus/Shabbaton is, the only way to tell the full story, the only way to really appreciate what we do, is to give it a shot and attend an event.
-METNY USY has impacted thousands of teens throughout the years and they credit USY for their leadership skills, confidence, outgoing personality, and so much more.
+The only way to really appreciate what we do is to give it a shot and attend an event.
+METNY USY has impacted thousands of teens throughout the years and they credit USY for their leadership skills, confidence, love of Judaism and so much more.